 - Add ½ cup sake and ⅓ cup water.

-- Add celery, garlic cloves, and a bay leaf.
+- Add the smashed celery, the smashed garlic cloves, and 1 bay leaf.

 - During this time, turn the chicken wings once in a while.

-- After 15 minutes of simmering, remove otoshibuta.
-Continue turning the chicken to coat with the sauce and cook until sauce is almost gone.
+- After 15 minutes of simmering, remove the otoshibuta.
+Continue turning the chicken to coat with the sauce and cook until the sauce is almost gone.

 - When there is about 2 Tbsp of sauce left and you can see the bottom of the pot, turn off the heat.
 Transfer the chicken onto a plate, and pour the sauce on top.
-Sprinkle sesame seeds and serve immediately.
+Sprinkle with ½ tsp toasted white sesame seeds and serve immediately.

 Nutrition